Barnet F.C.: Football League (1991–2001)

-Life in the Conference (2001–2005)
+Conference (2001–2005)

 Still remained in charge for the club's return to the Conference, and with a good first half of the season it looked as if their stay would be a short one.
 However, a terrible run of form after Christmas 2001 saw the side crash to mid-table and led to Still's final departure from the club.
 He was replaced by Peter Shreeves, who only months before had been in charge of Division One side Sheffield Wednesday, and quickly turned Barnet's form around.
 With only the Conference champions going up in this season the prospect of promotion was already long-gone by the time Shreeves was appointed, but the fifth-place finish that they ultimately managed would be good enough for the play-offs introduced for the following season.
-Unfortunately Barnet did not maintain their momentum into 2002–03, and Shreeves was sacked late in that season, with Barnet in very much the same mid-table position he had found them in.
-Martin Allen took over as manager and brought a turn-around in results, though it was again too late to mount a promotion challenge and they finished a distinctly underwhelming 11th.
-2003–04 proved to be a much better campaign, and the club were challenging near the top of the table throughout the season, but Allen left to take over at fellow London club Brentford with only a couple of months of the campaign left.
+However, Barnet did not maintain their momentum into 2002–03, and Shreeves was dismissed late in that season, with Barnet in the same mid-table position he had found them in.
+Martin Allen took over as manager and brought a turn-around in results, though it was again too late to mount a promotion challenge and they finished in 11th place.
+The 2003–04 season proved to be a much better campaign, and the club were challenging near the top of the table throughout the season, but Allen left to take over at fellow London club Brentford with only a couple of months of the campaign left.

 Former Stevenage Borough manager Paul Fairclough replaced Allen for the remainder of the 2003–04 season.
 The club's form stuttered, falling out of contention for automatic promotion and very nearly even the play-offs as well, but this time the club were able to rebound and secure a fourth-place finish, setting up a play-off semi final with the side directly above them, Shrewsbury Town.
 This was taken to penalties after a 2–2 aggregate score (Barnet won 2–1 at Underhill, Shrewsbury won 1–0 at Gay Meadow), with Shrewsbury winning 5–3 on penalties.
 The following season, 2004–05, with Fairclough at the helm, the Bees went one better than the previous season and were crowned Champions of the Conference Premier and regained their football league status, after amassing an impressive 86 points in the season, and scoring 90 goals with it.
 Barnet also finished 12 points ahead of their nearest rival, Hereford United.
 Giuliano Grazioli finished with 29 goals, and was also top scorer in the League.